 August 28th, 2019

 I've recently gotten into building Twitter bots.
-This one, in particular, is automated to tweet out two riddles per day from a database of 4000 riddles which I compiled.
+This one, in particular, is automated to tweet out two riddles per day from a database of 4000 riddles that I compiled.
 Tweet back if you have any answers!

 August 15th, 2019